Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-\textbf{Band projection in a {weak} magnetic field.---}Without loss of generality, we consider a 2d multi-orbital metal with a single closed FS, skectched in Fig.~\ref{fig:1} in the presence of a magnetic field. {$\widehat{H}(\ve{x},\ve{p})=\widehat{H}({\bm{\pi}}=\ve{p}+\ve{A}(\ve{x}))$, where ${\bm{\pi}}$ is the kinetic momentum following from the Peierls substitution.} As a low-energy effective field theory (EFT), we can project the theory onto a single band~\cite{Wickles-2013,wong-tserkovnyak,Mangeolle2024} $\ket{v(\ve{\pi}})$ and subsequently around the FS.
+\textbf{Band projection in a {weak} magnetic field.---}Without loss of generality, we consider a 2d multi-orbital metal with a single closed FS, skectched in Fig.~\ref{fig:1} in the presence of a magnetic field. {For weak fields, we have $B a_0^2 \ll 1$ (where $a_0$ is the lattice constant), and following the Peierls substitution, the Hamiltonian can be written as} $\widehat{H}(\ve{x},\ve{p})=\widehat{H}({\bm{\pi}}=\ve{p}+\ve{A}(\ve{x}))$, where ${\bm{\pi}}$ is the kinetic momentum.
+As a low-energy effective field theory (EFT), we can project the theory onto a single band $\ket{v_\ve{\pi}}$~\cite{Wickles-2013,wong-tserkovnyak,Mangeolle2024}.
 Since $\widehat{H}(\ve{\pi)}$ is treated as a Wigner function instead of a quantum operator, the proper multiplication operator is $\star$ (which satisfies associativity), i.e., the energy eigenstate is given by $\widehat H \star \ket{v} = \ket {v}\star \epsilon$, with $\bra{v}\star \ket{v}=1$.
 The effective action is

 Here $\bra{v_{\ve{\pi}}}\star\widehat f_0({\ve{\pi}}) = f_0({\ve{\pi}}) \star \bra{v_{{\ve{\pi}}}}$, where $f_0({\ve{\pi}})=\theta(\epsilon_F-\epsilon(\ve\pi))$ and the low-energy fluctuations are restricted to intra-band ones: $\bra{u}\star \widehat U \star\ket{v}= U \delta_{uv}$~\cite{SM}.